weecology/PortalData/Weather/README.md

 Manually collected data are stored separately in [Portal_weather_9801989](Portal_weather_19801989.csv). **It is necessary to use only summarized monthly rainfall for this data.**

 #### Station overlap
 [Portal_weather_overlap](Portal_weather_overlap.csv) contains duplicate values for air temperature and precipitation from the 2002 and 2016 stations.
 The 2002 station's columns come second and their names end in 2.
 It can be used to compare the two between stations or create an average.
-It also contains the `record` column for both stations, so it can be used to determine which station's data is used in the main [Portal_weather](Portal_weather.csv) data.
+It also contains the `record` column for both stations, so it can be used to determine which station's data are used in the main [Portal_weather](Portal_weather.csv) data.